Brünnlitz labor camp

-The Brünnlitz labour camp (Arbeitslager Brünnlitz) was a German forced labour camp which was established in 1944 just outside the town of Brněnec (Brünnlitz in German), Sudetengau (part of occupied Czechoslovakia).
+The Brünnlitz labor camp (Arbeitslager Brünnlitz) was a German forced labor camp which was established in 1944 just outside the town of Brněnec (Brünnlitz in German), Sudetengau (part of occupied Czechoslovakia).
 It operated solely as a site for an armaments factory run by the German industrialist Oskar Schindler, which was in actuality a front for a safe haven for Schindlerjuden.
 Administratively, it was a sub-camp of the Gross-Rosen concentration camp system.

 As of 2025, part of the factory site has been converted into a museum.